We use affiliate links. If you purchase something using one of these links, we may receive compensation or commission.

-6. Buy Something
+6. Buy Something From the Walmart Store

 Walmart is extending a simple favor to you as a courtesy.
 Don’t forget this gesture.
 Purchase something from their store while you are there.

-7. Follow City Ordinances
+7. Follow City Ordinances/ Local Laws

 The manager may make you aware of certain city ordinances while you speak with them.
 It is not their responsibility to do so.
 Make sure to pay attention to any posted signs.